tjwoodall/api-notification-pull/README.md

 ---

 ### Tests
-There are unit tests, integration tests and code coverage reports.
+There are unit, integration component tests and code coverage reports.
 In order to run them, use this command line:
 ```
-./run_all_tests.sh
+./precheck.sh
 ```

 ---